Cappan Studio Cotoincho Notebook “Kyoto: A Zen Garden”

 Hirisha Mehta, Kyoto Journal‘s Head of Design, hails from Pune, India.
-After completing her degree in German Literature, she came to Japan as a language student and thereafter to Kyoto where she studied design at Seika University.
+After completing her degree in German Literature, she came to Japan as a language student and thereafter to Kyoto where she studied design at Kyoto University of Art & Design.
 She has been living in and loving the city of Kyoto now for a decade, working as a designer and art teacher.
 Her almost-unhealthy obsession with typography and letterpress printing led her to collaborate with Cappan Studio.

 Based in Fushimi in southern Kyoto, Cappan Studio at The Kyoto Letterpress is devoted to the promotion of letterpress (kappan in Japanese) as a timeless printing technique and craft, in particular through events and workshops.
 A labour-intensive art that has been pushed aside in favour of more efficient printing methods in recent years, Cappan believes wholeheartedly in the universal appeal of letterpress and need to preserve it for generations to come.

 ¥2,330 (approx US$21.79) Need a currency converter?
 Use this one.

 Shipping within Japan is free.
 But the price excludes Japanese sales tax.